nikobenho/hagfors_gwm/data/raw_data/head/readme.md

 Description of data:
-  - Datetime format is YYYY-MM-DD
+  - Datetime format is YYYY-MM-DD HH:SS
   - Head is in meters above sea level